gradle/gradle/subprojects/docs/src/docs/release/notes.md

 [GitHub Issues](https://github.com/gradle/performance-guide/issues).

 Ever wished for better IDE support when writing Gradle build scripts?
 This release provides the first support for [Gradle Script Kotlin](https://github.com/gradle/gradle-script-kotlin), which is a Kotlin-based build language for Gradle scripts.
-It's deep integration with both IDEA and Eclipse provides many of the things you would expect from an IDE such as auto-completion, refactoring, navigation to source, and more.
+Its deep integration with both IDEA and Eclipse provides many of the things you would expect from an IDE such as auto-completion, refactoring, navigation to source, and more.
 Don't worry, Groovy is still the primary build language for Gradle scripts, but we'll continue to evolve Gradle Script Kotlin in order to provide the best possible development experience to Gradle users.
 See Chris Beam's [blog post](https://gradle.org/blog/kotlin-meets-gradle/) for more information about this exciting new feature.